 Today there is growing evidence to show that the active compounds in cannabis might help prevent bone fragility and preserve bone health.
 They also may help broken bones heal faster, as well as treat pain and inflammation caused by bone fractures or disease.
 Hopefully, international cannabis regulations will soon allow science to take the next logical and necessary step.

 Are you one of the many people who suffer, or have suffered, a bone injury, fracture or disease?
-Have you ever used medical cannabis or any other cannabis byproduct, such as CBD oils or creams, to help you treat the symptoms of bone ailments?
+Have you ever used medicinal cannabis or any other cannabis byproduct, such as CBD oils or creams, to help you treat the symptoms of bone ailments?
 Tell us in the comments!

 - Disclaimer:This article is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult with your doctor or other licensed medical professional.
 Do not delay seeking medical advice or disregard medical advice due to something you have read on this website.